-A man stands amid mud and ruins after the floods in Aceh
+A man stands amid mud and ruins after a flood in an Indonesian village

 The Problem

-Help arrived.
-Government, NGOs, and community groups responded with what they had.
-But the damage outpaced the relief, and as the weeks passed, attention and funding moved on.
+After every disaster, help arrives.
+Governments, NGOs, and community groups respond with what they have.
+But the damage outpaces the relief, and as the weeks pass, attention and funding fade.

 Today, many classrooms remain damaged or unusable.
 Books, desks, and basic facilities haven't been replaced.
 Children are studying in tents, in damaged buildings, or not at all.